Forgot Password

 Acclimatization

 Altitude sickness is a concern for hikers.
 It can be effectively managed with prompt care.
 Fortunately, there are steps you can take to prevent altitude sickness.
-Our travel plan is carefully crafted to allow for an ascent giving your body time to acclimate to the changing altitude.
+Our travel plan is carefully crafted to allow for an ascent, giving your body time to acclimate to the changing altitude.

 During the Island Peak Climbing expedition, we will spend time adjusting in Namche Bazaar and Chuukung.
-In Namche you’ll have the chance to explore this Sherpa town while getting used to the altitude.
-Additionally, we will acclimatize at the Island Peak Base Camp, where we’ll trek up the ridge for views of peaks.
+In Namch,e you’ll have the chance to explore this Sherpa town while getting used to the altitude.
+Additionally, we will acclimatize at the Island Peak Base Camp, where we’ll trek up the ridge for views of the peaks.

 Throughout the journey, you’ll have plenty of opportunities to rest and recuperate.
-On your days you can focus on rejuvenating yourself by resting, enjoying meals and drinks, reading, unwinding with music, or leisurely exploring the surroundings.
+On your days, you can focus on rejuvenating yourself by resting, enjoying meals and drinks, reading, unwinding with music, or leisurely exploring the surroundings.
 Our experienced trek leaders are well-equipped to handle altitudes and have undergone training in wilderness first aid.
 Your well-being is our priority.

 Available Facilities during this Tour Drinking Water during the Island Peak Climbing